Bertha Pappenheim: Success of treatment

-Opponents of psychoanalysis use this statement as an argument against this therapeutic approach.

 In contrast, Lucy Freeman reports that Pappenheim made a remarkable recovery following her treatment.
 Their talking therapy had helped her rid herself of every symptom manifesting from repressed events and emotions.
 Breuer left Pappenheim on the eve of their final session convinced she was completely cured.
-Subsequently, Breuer did not say he wished Pappenheim to die.
-Rather in the period following his treatment and before she left mental illness behind and became so influential in social matters concerning children and women, she did struggle with morphine addiction following a doctor's prescription.
-He feared she would never recover and wondered if death might not be better.
-Quite obviously, his fear was unfounded, though expressed from compassion.
+In the period following the treatment Pappenheim struggled with morphine addiction following a doctor's prescription.
+Over time she recovered and led a productive life.

-She later recovered over time and led a productive life.
-How Pappenheim herself assessed the success of her treatment is not documented; It is assumed that Pappenheim destroyed all relevant documentation during her last stay in Vienna in 1935.
-She never spoke about this episode of her life and vehemently opposed any attempts at psychoanalytic treatment of people in her care.
+How Pappenheim herself assessed the success of her treatment is not documented.
+It is assumed that Pappenheim destroyed all relevant documentation during her last stay in Vienna in 1935.